tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-1.md

     - For now, it must state the app's name or title, and a 2 or 3 sentence description of the project.
 It also must have a theme related image on it (a "brand" or font awesome icon does not meet this requirement)
   - **app.html** - no specific content is required, but some placeholder text or UI would be nice
   - **favorites.html** - no specific content is required, but some placeholder text or UI would be nice
-  - **documentation.html** - this is where you will describe
+  - **documentation.html** - this is where you will describe:
-    - what API or data source the app uses - give us a link to the documentaton for that API
+    - the API or data source your app uses - and give us a link to the documentaton for that API
     - the major features of the app
     - an image that represents your planned interface for **app.html** and the controls that it will have.
-You can sketch on paper and take a picture or use a prototyping tool like Axure
+It is OK if this image is low-fidelity - you could  sketch on paper and take a picture, or use a prototyping tool like Axure, or other similar methods
     -  If you plan on building a similar (but significantly improved) version of your IGME-235 web app project, you must also provide a link to that project
 - Site Structure:
   - the above site will be contained in a **330/project-1** folder on banjo and must have the following sub-directories (even if they are currently empty)